-Now, before I go into product reviews, I usually like to list some of the basic features you should look for when shopping.
-However, this time, the items on my list don’t really have special features.
-Instead, I’d like to talk about the general types of products I’ll be mentioning and explain how they work.
+Before I go into product reviews, I’d like to talk about the general types of products I’ll be mentioning and where they are placed.

-In order to completely prevent the door from slamming, you should aim to get one of the products that will prevent it from even closing.
-Don’t worry — most of them are removable.
-But while they’re on the edge of the door, they’ll keep some space between it and the frame.
+In order to completely stop the door from slamming, you should aim to get one of the products that will prevent it from even closing.
+While they’re on the edge of the door, they’ll keep some space between it and the frame.
 You can either place them on top or on the side where the knob is.

 Speaking of knobs, there are also products that you can attach to the knob on each side of the door.
 They cover the latch bolt so that you can’t get locked out of your place.
 Although they’re often soft and thick enough to make a difference, they won’t stop the door before it hits the frame.

 You can also put in a temporary slam guard on the door hinge — so on the opposite side of the door from the knob.
 I’ll demonstrate this a bit better when I review the product I’ve selected.

 Lastly, you could also install a mechanism above the door with a jointed arm that holds the door and softly closes it before it can slam shut.
 This device is actually very affordable, so I’ve also decided to show you how it works.